See the results of our 2022 Personal Finance Study!

-Bad credit loans are personal loans for individuals with low credit scores or no credit.
-Individuals typically use these loans for financial emergencies, such as medical bills, car repairs, job loss, and debt consolidation.
+Bad credit loans are a category of personal loans for individuals with low credit scores or no credit.
+Borrowers typically use these loans for financial emergencies, such as medical bills, car repairs, job loss, and debt consolidation.
 A bad credit loan is for someone whose credit score isn’t high enough to receive a loan from a traditional financial institution.

-Bad credit loans are for people with a poor or limited credit history.
-These loans may come with restrictions, such as rigorous payment terms, long waits for approvals, higher interest rates, and other additional fees and penalties.
+Because bad credit loans are for people with a poor or limited credit history, they may come with restrictions, such as rigorous monthly payment terms, long waits for loan approvals, higher interest rates, and other additional fees and penalties.

 After running a credit check to learn your credit score, you’ll have a starting point to find a lender that will be a potential match for your credit history.

-Most lenders will require the following if you apply for a loan: your annual income, the name of your employer and the length of time you’ve worked there, your Social Security number, your total outstanding debt, a summary of your household expenses, and if you rent or own your home.
+Most lenders will require the following if you apply for a loan: your annual income, the name of your employer and the length of time you’ve worked there, your Social Security number, your debt-to-income ratio, a summary of your household expenses, and if you rent or own your home.

 What is bad credit?

-Experian, Equifax, and TransUnion are the major U.S. credit bureaus and agencies that give consumers a credit report, which is a detailed document that itemizes any debts you’ve failed to pay.
-They summarize your credit history to assign you a numeric ranking for your credit, known as a credit score.
+Experian, Equifax, and TransUnion are the major U.S. credit bureaus and agencies that give consumers a credit report, which is a detailed document of their credit history.
+Your credit report will itemize your payment history on any debts or loans you have accrued over the years, including any debts you’ve failed to pay.
+Using this information, the credit bureaus will summarize your credit history to assign you a numeric ranking for your credit, known as a credit score.

-A FICO score is a credit score assigned by the Fair Isaac Corp. — also known as FICO –that gives a synopsis of your credit report.
-To create your score, it compiles how long you’ve had credit, the amount of credit you have, the amount of your available credit you are using, and if you’ve paid on time.
+The major U.S. credit bureaus typically assign what is known as a FICO score.
+A FICO score is a credit score assigned by the Fair Isaac Corp. -- also known as FICO -- that gives a synopsis of your credit report.
+To create your credit score, it compiles:

 Lenders often use FICO scores to determine how likely you are to repay a loan for credit cards, auto loans, home mortgages, and more.
-The score can impact how much you can borrow, the term length you have to pay it back, the interest rate for the loan, or even if you qualify for the loan at all.
+The score can impact how much you can borrow, the repayment period (the amount of time you have to pay it back), the interest rate for the loan, or even if you qualify for the loan at all.
 If you have a bad credit score, it will negatively impact the terms of your loan or if you can qualify.

 Credit scores are used to inform lenders of your creditworthiness.
-People with FICO credit scores of 580 or less are viewed by financial institutions as risky borrowers.
+People with FICO credit scores of less than 580 are viewed by financial institutions as risky borrowers.
 The lower your credit score, the higher the risk and the less likely creditors will lend to you.